pry0cc/axiom/README.md

 A list of all contributors can be found [here](https://github.com/pry0cc/axiom/graphs/contributors), thank you all!

-## Logo
+## Art
-The logo was made by our amazing [s0md3v](https://twitter.com/s0md3v)!
+The [original logo](https://github.com/pry0cc/axiom/commit/9ab2cc30910cc39e1e9db325877530b4f3716e38) was made by our amazing [s0md3v](https://twitter.com/s0md3v)!
 Thank you for making axiom look sleek as hell!
 Really beats my homegrown logo :)

+The awesome referral banners were inspired by [fleex](https://github.com/FleexSecurity/fleex) and were made by the one and only [xm1k3](https://github.com/xm1k3)!

 # Packages To Date